dashnisan/analytics_google/README.md

 | salary | str | The employee's salary (low, medium, or high) |

-For the rest of the courses (folders 1 through 4) refer to a dataset called waze_dataset.csv.
+The rest of the courses (folders 1 through 4) refer to a dataset called waze_dataset.csv.
 It contains synthetic data created for this project in partnership with Waze.

 The dataset contains: